Stressed About Aging Parent Care Costs? Here’s How Tax Breaks Can Help

 Michael Landsberg, CIO, Landsberg Bennett Private Wealth Management

-Caring for aging parents is a reality faced by millions of Americans.
-It’s a time filled with both love and significant challenges.
-Juggling work, family life, and the changing needs of a loved one can be emotionally draining.
-But it usually boils down to the family: finding the wherewithal for elder care.
+Caring for aging parents is a reality faced by millions of Americans, blending deep affection with substantial challenges.
+Balancing work, family life, and the evolving needs of a loved one can be emotionally draining.
+The crux of elder care often falls on the family: finding the means to provide appropriate care.

-Happily, they may not be alone.
-The Internal Revenue Service offers a variety of breaks and benefits specifically targeted to help those who are caring for dependents, including aging parents.
+Fortunately, families are not alone in this struggle.
+The Internal Revenue Service (IRS) offers various tax breaks and benefits specifically designed to assist those caring for dependents, including aging parents.

 Can I Afford to Care for My Parents?